asnaylor/e2e-llm-workflows/README.md

 ### Save and load data

 We can save our data locally and/or to remote storage to use later (training, evaluation, etc.).
-All workspaces come with a default [cloud storage locations and shared storage](https://docs.anyscale.com/workspaces/storage) that you can write to.
+All workspaces come with a default [cloud storage locations and shared storage](https://docs.anyscale.com/workspaces/storage) that we can write to.

 ```python